demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-list-day-info-by-quarantine-folder
 ***
-Get current day info for a folder
+Get current day info for a folder.

 #### Base Command